wellfarees/wellfare/README.md

 The project is currently in the <u>alpha</u> stage, no ETA for beta.

 <h2>Contributing & Bugs</h2>
 First and foremost, thanks for taking your time to contribute to this project.

-<p>This project is primarily being developed on linux (ubuntu), the current setup includes but is not limited to,</p>
+This project is primarily being developed on linux (ubuntu), the current setup includes but is not limited to,

 * Typescript as the main language
 * Apollo GraphQl